Probate Q&A Series

 • Any required bonds or waivers.

-4. Obtain Letters of Ancillary Administration.
-Once the clerk reviews the petition and any objections pass, the clerk issues Letters of Ancillary Administration.
-These letters authorize the representative to handle North Carolina assets.
+4. Obtain ancillary letters.
+Once the clerk reviews the petition and any objections pass, the clerk issues ancillary letters authorizing the representative to handle North Carolina assets.

 5. Inventory and manage property.
 After appointment, the ancillary administrator must inventory and appraise the North Carolina assets.
-Under N.C.G.S. § 28A-13-2, the administrator has 90 days from appointment to file an inventory and appraisal with the court.
+Under N.C.G.S. § 28A-20-1, the personal representative generally has 3 months from qualification to file an inventory with the court.

 7. Close ancillary administration.
 When all tasks finish, the administrator petitions for a final settlement.
 After the clerk reviews distributions and expenses, the court allows final discharge of the ancillary estate.